Queen's Park Oval: Test matches

-The Beaumont Cup competition was held at the Queen's Park Oval from 1958 onwards, and from 1964 the Regional Four Day Competition also began, with the ground hosting Trinidad home games for both competitions.
+The Beaumont Cup competition was held at the Queen's Park Oval from 1958 onwards and, from 1964, the Regional Four Day Competition also began, with the ground hosting Trinidad home games for both competitions.
 Australia returned to the ground in 1965 for the Second and Fifth Tests of the tour.
 The latter saw a heavy West Indian defeat.
 However, across the series they were victorious 2–1 in what Wisden called the "series for the unofficial championship of the world."

-The West Indian first-class domestic tournament, now renamed the Shell Shield, continued at the ground in the winter of 1965.
-England under Colin Cowdrey returned in January 1968 – and during this match at the Queen's Park Oval a generous declaration by Gary Sobers allowed England to win and level the series—followed by India in 1971.
-On this tour India were victorious, the first time they had ever been so against the West Indies in the Caribbean.
+The West Indian first-class domestic tournament, renamed the Shell Shield, continued at the ground in the winter of 1965.
+England under Colin Cowdrey returned in January 1968 and a generous declaration by Gary Sobers allowed England to win and level the series.
+That was followed by a tour by India in 1971.
+India were victorious, the first time they had ever been against the West Indies in the Caribbean.
 The score of 220 made by Indian Sunil Gavaskar at the Queen's Park Oval during the Test match there remains the highest score made by any player at the ground.
 Gavaskar would go on to make a total of four centuries at the ground, the most by any player.
 The bowling analysis of 9/95 by West Indian Jack Noreiga was also made during the same tour and remains the best bowling analysis at the Queen's Park Oval.

 New Zealand returned that winter, followed by an Australian tour over the winter of 1972–73.